30 PS4 and PS4 Pro tips and tricks for getting the most out of your console

 Not just a pretty keyboard accessory, your phone can also set your PS4 to download new games while you are out and about.

-Using the PlayStation Store on the PlayStation App you can browse for new content and, if your PS4 is on standby with its power save settings with 'connect to the internet' selected, you can set games downloading immediately after purchase so they are ready for you when you arrive home.
+Using the PlayStation Store on the PlayStation App you can browse for new content and, if your PS4 is on standby with 'connect to the internet' selected in its power save settings, you can set games downloading immediately after purchase so they are ready for you when you arrive home.

 4. Pre-load your games